arfc/2021-park-moltres-benchmark/python/README.md

 - Matplotlib
 - Scipy

-The python scripts generate txt files which contain the average discrepancy values for Moltres for the given observables. e.g. ```vel-field.py``` generates ```vel-field.txt``` which contains the average discrepancy values for ux and uy along centerlines AA' and BB'.
+The python scripts generate the plots used in the manuscript and txt files, which contain the average discrepancy values for Moltres for the given observables. e.g. ```vel-field.py``` generates ```vel-field.txt``` which contains the average discrepancy values for ux and uy along centerlines AA' and BB'.

-The python scripts also generate the plots that we use in the manuscript.